-COPE is looking to continuously grow as a network, increasing our capacity to work with members in various national contexts; members who understand, stand by and support the network’s key messages and goals.
-We are interested in exploring membership with organisations from countries not currently represented within the network, where the applicants are leaders of best practice, or doing significant work on a national or regional level relevant to children with imprisoned parents.
+COPE is committed to working with members across diverse national contexts who understand, stand by and support the network’s key messages and goals.
+We are open to exploring membership from countries not currently represented within the network – where the candidate organisations and individuals are leaders of best practice or doing significant work on a national or regional level relevant to children with imprisoned parents.

 The network has two categories of membership directly involved in the organisation: